PreEqualization Analyzer: Features

 When viewing a device in a table or on the map you can drill-in to see more details such as the modem vendor, software version, MAC Address, port, digital tap response, in-channel frequency response, micro reflection levels, group delay, TDR, and VTDR.
 You can also see if the modem is associated with a correlation group, which is when the application identifies a common impairment affecting multiple modems (see below).
 In addition, you can view the history of the modem to see past performance.

-PreEqualization Analyzer automatically identifies groups of modems that are likely being impacted by the same upstream impairment.
+PreEqualization Analyzer automatically identifies groups of modems that are likely being impacted by the same upstream or downstream impairment.
 The devices are clearly identified on the map, allowing you to see which subscribers are impacted and which nearby devices are not part of the identified group.
-The application also calculates a vTDR distance, which is the length of the micro-reflection.
+In the upstream the application calculates the length of the echo cavity of micro-reflections that are impacting multiple modems.
 This information provides you the data you need to more easily find the source of the problem.
-You can also view past correlation groups with our correlation history feature to see any changes that have occurred over time.
+And, for DOCSIS 3.1 compatible devices, our RxMER correlation looks at low RxMER on the OFDM channel and displays on the map nearby devices with similar RxMER per subcarrier data.

 Full Band Capture Spectrum Analysis

-SpectraVizion – included in your PreEqualization Analyzer license – displays a list of devices experiencing downstream spectrum issues.
+SpectraVizion displays a list of all devices experiencing downstream spectrum issues.
 You can drill-in to view a capture of the full spectrum from that day for any device that supports spectrum capture.
 Click again to see captures from previous days.
 You can also rescan the modem at any time to capture the current spectrum and see if anything has changed.

 Upstream Spectrum Analysis

-Our Upstream Analyzer—a separately licensed module available in the same interface—displays the upstream spectrum from your CMTS in real time from anywhere.
+Our Upstream Analyzer displays the upstream spectrum from your CMTS in real time from anywhere.
 You can view the live spectrum passing through the CMTS on a PC or mobile device.
-There are settings for Max Hold and Min Hold, and with one click you can view ingress under the cable modem.
+There are settings for Live.
+Max Hold and Min Hold, and with one click you can view ingress under the cable modem.
 You can also view a history of the upstream spectrum over time.
 Best of all, there’s no expensive equipment or complicated cabling to set-up.
 All you need is your CMTS.

 Cable Modem Installer and Birth Certificates